 HDR stands for High Dynamic Range, and is currently the Big Thing in the TV world.
 The term originates in photography, and refers to a technique that heightens a picture’s dynamic range – the contrast between the brightest whites and the darkest blacks.
 The theory is that the higher the dynamic range, the closer a picture gets to real life.
 HDR for televisions is basically the same idea.

 An HDR TV is all about contrast and colour performance, and a TV must be able to deliver a certain level of brightness and black level to support HDR.
 The most readily available spec comes courtesy of the Ultra HD Premium badge, which requires that a TV delivers 4K resolution (3840 x 2160), 10-bit colour depth, BT.2020 colour space representation and, naturally, support for HDR video.
 This badge, therefore, claims to ensure the 'ultimate 4K performance'.

 And its delivery would be simple were it not for several competing HDR formats - because tech just loves a format war!
 Alongside HDR10 and Dolby Vision, the two most prevalent formats, which can be found on Ultra HD Blu-ray discs, Amazon, Netflix and iTunes, and there is also the Samsung and Panasonic-backed HDR10+ format and Hybrid Log Gamma (HLG), which is intended for HDR broadcasts.

 Still, HDR is getting out there - and not just on TVs and AV-related sources.
 More and more smartphones are supporting HDR video, including the LG G7 ThinQ, Samsung Galaxy S9 and HTC U12+.
-Even the iPhone X supports Dolby Vision.
+Even the recently announced iPhone XS and XS Max support Dolby Vision.

 How can you watch 4K video?